 When you walk in the Shiraz bazaar, silverware attracts your attention more than anything else.
-Silversmithing is one of the branches of toreutics, and experienced engravers create art with great taste and precision, and you can buy all kinds of vases, cups, and other dishes and utensils as souvenirs.
+Silversmithing is one of the branches of toreutics, and experienced engravers create art with great taste and precision.
+You can buy all kinds of vases, cups, and other dishes and utensils as souvenirs.

 Vitreous Enamel (Mina Kari) is the art of decorating metal with colored materials.
 Nowadays, most copper utensils are decorated with this art.